HFG43/Portfolio-Mobile-Version/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 [Portfolio-Mobile-Version] <a name="about-project"></a>
+# 📖 [Portfolio-Responsive-Design] <a name="about-project"></a>

-**[Portfolio-Mobile-Version]** My Portfolio Mobile Version as software developer.In this portfolio I will show muy future projects and professional skills, shown in a responsive way, following "mobile first" design.
+**[Portfolio-Responsive-Design]** My Responsive design Portfolio as software developer.
+In this portfolio I will show muy future projects and professional skills, shown in a responsive way, following "mobile first" design.
+I'm showcasing in desktop and mobile version differente works I'm been doing through my career.

 ## 🛠 Built With <a name="built-with"></a>